Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

-Sure!
-Based on your requirement to build a 'Purrfect Pets' API app, I'll define the functional requirements using an Event-Driven Architecture (EDA) approach.
-Since you haven't specified the entities, I'll start with a default of three entities.
+# Functional Requirements for 'Purrfect Pets' API App

+This document outlines the functional requirements for the 'Purrfect Pets' API application using an Event-Driven Architecture (EDA) approach.

-### 1. Entity Definitions
+## 1. Entity Definitions
 ```
 Pet:
 - id: String (unique identifier for each pet)